 This busy road passes right through the middle of Vernon’s commercial district and those who do not make the effort to stop are likely to completely miss everything this area has to offer!

-This post will showcase the very best of Vernon and proving exactly why you need to visit ASAP.
-It can also be a handy guide for anyone already visiting and looking for fun things to do in Vernon, BC.
+I hope it will prove useful for trip planning and also for anyone already visiting and looking for fun things to do in Vernon, BC.

 A quick introduction to Vernon